akramhusseini/CoordinatorsAndSwiftUI/README.md

 - **Login View**: A basic login view with navigation to the main screen and forgot password screen.
 - **Forgot Password View**: A simple view to simulate the forgot password functionality.
 - **Coordinator Pattern**: Implementation of the Coordinator pattern to handle navigation.
-- **Main View**: A placeholder for the main content of the app after login.
+- **Main View**: The main view of the app after a successful login.
+- **Environment Object Setup**: Proper setup of environment objects to ensure the preview works correctly.

 ## Structure